sqlkata/docs/from.md

 # From

 ## From a Table or View
-The `Query` constructor take an optional parameter to set the `from` clause
+The `Query` constructor takes an optional parameter to set the `from` clause

 ```cs
 new Query("Posts");